The Township of Duiksbraal

 The Seven Crowns

-A mill powered by a waterwheel at the riverside, this is the main source of flour and milled goods in the area, run by Megg’s grandsons, the bickering Greetzens.
+A mill powered by a waterwheel at the riverside, this is the main source of flour and milled goods in the area, run by Megg’s grandson, the one who survived the Headless Horseman.

 A timber merchants on the outskirts of town, upriver from the Mill, this waterpowered timbermill provides the wood requirements for the village and indeed the surrounding area.
-It is run by Ludwig Verland, the dubious brother in law of Bailiff Kres Megruun.
+It is run by Ludwig Verland, the dubious brother in law of the late and former Bailiff Kres Megruun.

-The solitary church of the village, this decent sized and classically formed church has stood here for over 250 years (the last burnt down) and is currently ministered by Reverend-Brother Kerman Vibiutz, a Heart clergyman.
-There is no Non-Afiliated clergy presence in town (the good Reverend-Brother has made very sure of that), and his shrewish wife makes sure that the locals make regular attendance, not counting the fisherfolks (you cannot reach some people, oh the scandal).
+The solitary church of the village, this decent sized and classically formed church has stood here for over 250 years (the last burnt down) and is currently unministered due to the death of Reverend-Brother Kerman Vibiutz, a Heart clergyman.
+If a replacement is coming, it’s taking its time.

 A small busy bakery, Jozuf Mykstril is a short balding fellow who keeps the village supplied with baked goods.